Discovery and Validation of Biomarkers, Endpoints, and Signatures for Pain Conditions

 Research Examples

-- Identifying biomarkers to predict which patients will develop persistent headaches after a concussion or nerve pain after a spinal cord injury
+- Identifying biomarker signatures to predict which patients will develop persistent headaches after a concussion or nerve pain after a spinal cord injury

-- Using brain signals as signatures to predict the severity and duration of pain
+- Using brain signals as signatures to predict pain severity and duration

-- Identifying biomarkers to diagnose and monitor treatments for musculoskeletal pain in adolescents and adults
+- Identifying biomarker signatures in both adolescents and adults, to diagnose and monitor treatments for musculoskeletal pain

-- Discovering a novel bio-signature of human pain that is translatable to prevention and treatment of post-operative pain
+- Discovering a novel human biomarker signature for prevention and treatment of post-operative pain

 - Cleveland Clinic Lerner College of Medicine, Case Western Reserve University – Ohio